karlis-vagalis/hass-lucide-icons/README.md

 # hass-lucide-icons

-This is custom component enables the usage of [Lucide](https://lucide.dev/) icon pack.
+This is custom component/ enables the usage of the awesome [Lucide](https://lucide.dev/) icon pack.

-Huge thanks to Thomas Lovén and his custom component [hass-fontawesome](https://github.com/thomasloven/hass-fontawesome) for providing a good template to achieve this.
+Huge thanks to *Thomas Lovén* and his custom component [hass-fontawesome](https://github.com/thomasloven/hass-fontawesome), which helped me a lot to develop this icon set integration.

-This custom component is in early stages and is being actively developed and improved.
+## Installation

+### HACS

 HACS respository installation is in works and pending.
 You may however add this repository as `Custom Repository` in HACS to install it.

-## Installation
+### Manual

 1. Copy `lucide-icons` folder to your custom components.
-2. Restart HA
+2. Restart Home Assistant
-3. Install component under HA Integrations
+3. Install `Lucide Icons` component under Home Assistant > Integrations
+4. Restart Home Assistant

-## Examples
+## Usage

+This icon pack uses prefix `lucide` to access icons.
+For example:
 ```
 lucide:trash